roachhd/lanyon/_posts/2015-01-02-web101-a1-submission.md

 **Question 3.**
 **What is the relationship between The Internet and the world wide web?**

    The words "Internet", "Net" and "Web" are commonly used interchangeably, however, they are different.
-The Internet is the large physical infrastructure, and the Web works within the infrastructure.
-The Internet is a massive hardware combination of millions of personal, business, and organisational computers, all connected.
+The Internet is the large physical infrastructure, and the World Wide Web works within the Internet infrastructure.
+The Internet is a massive collection of hardware, consisting of millions of personal, business, and organisational computers, all connected.
 The World Wide Web is a massive collection of digital pages in the form HTML documents.
 The Web is viewed by using a web browser.

    Today, the Internet has grown to a massive size with of millions of devices connected by cables and by wireless signals.
 We use The Internet on personal computer, mobile phones, gaming machines, televisions and even fridges.